computationalstylistics/stylo/README.md

 * Probably not a  bad idea to check a comprehensive [Stylometry Bibliography](https://www.zotero.org/groups/643516/stylometry_bibliography) curated by Christof Schöch, before starting an experiment in text analysis.

 * The package `stylo` has been created as a by-product of a few projects conducted by the Computational Stylistics Group.
-See  [this website](https://sites.google.com/site/computationalstylistics/) for further details.
+See [this website](https://computationalstylistics.github.io/) for further details.
+An [older version](https://sites.google.com/site/computationalstylistics/) of the webpage is also there, even if it has not been be updated for a while.